Akanate/instaInstaller/README.md

 **instaInstaller must be ran through either a Terminal window or the Command Prompt.**

-## Version 1.2 Update log
+## Version 1.3 Update log
 > Update to this version by running **update.py** (Windows) or **update_linux.sh** (Linux)
-- Added VirtualBox for Windows and Linux
+- Added Chromium for both versions
-- Made it so you cannot interrupt download so then it breaks.
-- Minor bug fixes

->Update 1.3 will feature more applications
+- Fixed a major bug.
+> Thanks to ProgrammingTiger\#0341 for spotting it.

 ## Currently supported programs
 Linux: